Morantron/tmux-fingers/README.md

 `default: F`

 Customize how to enter fingers mode.
-Always preceded by prefix: `prefix + @fingers-key`
+Always preceded by prefix: `prefix + @fingers-key`.

 For example:

 ```
 set -g @fingers-key F
 ```

+## @fingers-jump-key

+`default: J`

+Customize how to enter fingers jump mode.
+Always preceded by prefix: `prefix + @fingers-jump-key`.

+In jump mode, the cursor will be placed in the position of the match after the hint is selected.

 ## @fingers-patterns-N